home-assistant/home-assistant.io/source/_integrations/braviatv.markdown

 The integration supports `remote` platform.
 The remote allows you to send key commands to your TV with the `remote.send_command` service.

 The commands that can be sent to the TV depends on the model of your TV.
-To display a list of available commands for your TV, call the service `remote.send_command` with non-valid command (e.g. `Test`).
+To display a list of supported commands for your TV, call the service `remote.send_command` with non-valid command (e.g. `Test`).
 A list of available commands will be displayed in [Home Assistant System Logs](https://my.home-assistant.io/redirect/logs).

-Some valid and commonly used commands:
+{% details "Some commonly used commands" %}
 - `Up`
 - `Down`
 - `Left`